 Crispi helped organize Garibaldi’s invasion and was Garibaldi's main political advisor.
 After the unification, Crispi was part of the first pan-Italian parliament in 1861.
 Though by inclination part of the historical Left and a republican, he saw the utility of the king as a symbol of nationhood and said, famously, “the monarchy unites us; a republic would divide us.”
 He was the first southerner to rise to political prominence in the new Italy during his forty years of political life he held many posts: President of the Chamber of Deputies, Minister of the Interior, Prime Minister, and Italian Minister of Foreign Affairs.
 He went from revolutionary to critic of revolution because it interfered with the normal functioning of a modern state.
 He rejected Garibaldi’s plan, for example, to simply invade Rome in 1867 in order to finish the unification of the nation.
 (As it turned out, Crispi was right.
 Garibaldi was routed by Papal defenders at the Battle of Mentana.) [*note 2 below]

-forging “new nationhood” was to secure a
+feat in forging “new nationhood” was to secure a

-of new sanitary and commercial codes, and for
+adoption of new sanitary and commercial codes, and

 I had heard that Crispi was entombed in the church of San Domenico Maggiore I asked a woman in charge of answering inquiries in the church.